 Search databases draw from two primary categories:

-- Digital Footprints: (Information individuals intentionally or unintentionally leave online)
+Digital Footprints: (Information people intentionally or unintentionally leave online)

 Search Limitations